Hormone Receptor Status in Breast Cancer and How It Affects Your Treatment

 HER2-negative breast cancers do not have an excess of the HER2 gene.
 These tumors will not respond to therapies that specifically target HER2 receptors.

 HER2-positive breast cancers have too much HER2 protein or extra copies of the HER2 gene.
+Healthy cells have some HER2, but some breast cancer diagnoses have an excess of this protein, signaling the cells to grow and divide quickly.
 These breast cancers tend to be fast-growing.
 HER2-positive breast cancer treatment typically includes targeted therapy drugs that slow the growth and kill these cancer cells.